-The fact is that the traffic of general cargoes has stagnated and declined for years, also globally.
-Thus, the direction of development is such that container transport, as safer, higher quality and more economical, but also ecologically more acceptable way of transport, replaces it.
+The fact is that the traffic of general cargoes has stagnated and declined for years, and in the world's scale, the direction of development is such that container transport as safer, high quality and more economical, but also ecologically more acceptable way of transport, replaces it.

-The construction of the container terminal at the port of Gaženica is planned in accordance with the urban plan of the City of Zadar, the Urban Planning Plan for the Cargo Port and the Master Plan of the Port (2006).
+The construction of the container terminal at the port of Gaženica is planned in accordance with the Urban plan of the City of Zadar, the Urban Plan for the Cargo Port and the Master Plan of the Port (2006).
 Container transport is therefore a logical and only possible way to develop the management of the port basin further.
-Close to the new business area Crno (400 ha), modern Zadar airport and highway, along with the planned projects and their implementation and integration, the container terminal will absolutely change the image of Zadar.
+Close to the new business area Crno (400 ha), modern Zadar airport and highway, along with the planned projects and their implementation and integration will absolutely change the image of Zadar.
 It will open the Zadar region to investors and have an unimaginable impact on the future development of Zadar County.